Paolo Boffetta: Citation metrics and recognition

-Conflicts of interest
+Media

 Boffetta has disclosed conflicts of interest on several scientific publications pertaining to a variety of hazards, including asbestos, benzene, and arsenic.

 In 2011, Boffetta disclosed funding from the Chlorine Chemistry Division of the American Chemistry Council on an epidemiological review investigating cancer risk associated with exposure to 2,3,7,8-Tetrachlorodibenzodioxin (TCDD), a contaminant in Agent Orange, an herbicide used in the Vietnam War.

 In 2013, an investigative report published by Le Monde described controversies regarding Boffetta’s research career as a paid consultant.
-Boffetta was initially considered to be a candidate for the position of Director of France’s national center for research in epidemiology and public health, although upon scrutiny of his work as an industry consultant, including his co-founding of a Lyon-based scientific consulting firm receiving payments from industry, his candidacy was eventually withdrawn.

-In 2024, Boffetta disclosed a financial relationship with the Arsenic Science Task Force, an industry group funding research on the health effects of arsenic, to conduct an epidemiological review of arsenic exposure and the risk of head and neck cancer.
+In 2024, Boffetta disclosed a financial relationship with the Arsenic Science Task Force, an industry group funding research on the health effects of arsenic.